Christian Abraham Fleetwood

 Christian Abraham Fleetwood (July 21, 1840 – September 28, 1914), was an African American non-commissioned officer in the United States Army, a commissioned officer in the D.C.
 National Guard, an editor, a musician, and a government official.
 He received the Medal of Honor for his actions during the American Civil War.
+He wrote "The Negro As a Soldier" for the Negro Congress at the Cotton States and International Exposition in Atlanta, Georgia held in November 1895.

+Pre-war life

 Early life

-Fleetwood was born in Baltimore on July 21, 1840, the son of Charles and Anna Maria Fleetwood, both were free persons of color.
-He received his early education in the home of a wealthy sugar merchant and chairman of Baltimore's chamber of commerce, John C. Brunes, and his wife.
+Fleetwood was born in Baltimore on July 21, 1840, the son of Charles and Anna Maria Fleetwood; both were free persons of color.
+He established and published The Lyceum Observer, said to be the first newspaper in the Upper South to be owned and operated by an African American.

+Education

+He received his early education in the home of a wealthy sugar merchant and chairman of Baltimore's Chamber of Commerce, John C. Brunes, and his wife.
 The latter treated Fleetwood like her son and taught him to read and write.
 He continued his education at the Maryland State Colonization Society, went briefly to Liberia and Sierra Leone, and graduated in 1860 from Ashmun Institute (later known as Lincoln University) in Oxford, Pennsylvania.
-He established and published The Lyceum Observer, said to be the first newspaper in the Upper South to be owned and operated by an African American.

 Civil War

+Enlistment

-When the American Civil War disrupted travel by ship to Liberia, Fleetwood went to Baltimore's Camp Birney and enlisted into Company G of the 4th Regiment United States Colored Infantry, Union Army, on August 11 or August 17, 1863.
+When the American Civil War disrupted travel by ship to Liberia, Fleetwood went to Baltimore's Camp Birney formerly called Camp Belger and enlisted into Company G of the 4th Regiment United States Colored Infantry, Union Army, on August 11 or August 17, 1863.
 Due to his educated background, Fleetwood was given the rank of sergeant upon enlistment and was promoted to sergeant major on August 19.
 His regiment, assigned to the 3rd Division, saw service with the 10th, 18th, and 25th Army Corps in campaigns in North Carolina and Virginia, particularly on July 16, 1864, in the Battle of Petersburg and on September 29–30, 1864, in the Battle of Chaffin's Farm.